turingschool/career-development-curriculum/module_three/interview_workshop.md

 * Connect to feedback you’ve gotten from partners -- how have you used this feedback to grow?
 * Connect to prior experience / values / reflections

+#### Demo
+As a class, talk through the following question and think about how you could answer it:

+**What makes you stand out compared to other junior developers?**

+### Transition
-Find a partner or group of 3 to work through questions of your choice *(you don't have to work on the same question as your partner).*
+Now, find a partner or group of 3 to work through questions of your choice *(you don't have to work on the same question as your partner).*

 ### Question #1 Prep
 **You Do:** Take 5 minutes to write or think through your answer to one of the questions